Vincent McNabb: Early life

-McNabb was born in Portaferry, County Down, Ireland, the tenth of eleven children.
+Joseph McNabb was born in Portaferry, County Down, Ireland, the tenth of eleven children.
 He was educated during his schooldays at the diocesan seminary of St. Malachy's College, Belfast.
-On 10 November 1885 he joined the novitiate of the English Dominicans at Woodchester in Gloucestershire, England and was ordained in 1891.
-After studies at the University of Louvain, where he obtained in 1894 the degree of Licentiate of Sacred Theology, he was sent to England where he served for the remainder of his life.
+In November 1885 he joined the Dominican order, taking ‘Vincent’ as his name in religion.
+He underwent his novitiate at Woodchester, and was professed on 28 November 1889 and ordained on 19 September 1891.
+He studied at the University of Louvain (1891–4), receiving the degree of lector in sacred theology in 1894.

 Career

 Fr.
 McNabb was a member of the Dominican order for 58 years and served as professor of philosophy at Hawkesyard Priory, prior at Woodchester, parish priest at St. Dominic's Priory, and prior and librarian at Holy Cross Priory, Leicester, as well as in various other official capacities for his Dominican province.
-In 1913 he visited the United States, to preach and lecture in New York.
+In 1913 he preached and lectured in New York.
 McNabb was a frequent contributor to Blackfriars, the Dominican literary monthly published in Oxford.
 In 1919 Albert I of Belgium awarded McNabb with a medal of the Order of the Crown for his efforts on behalf of Belgium war relief.

 Between 1929 and 1934, he lectured on the Summa Theologica of St. Thomas Aquinas under the auspices of the University of London External Lectures scheme.
 Tens of thousands of people heard him preach in Hyde Park for the Catholic Evidence Guild, where he took on challengers—Protestants, atheists, and freethinkers—before vast crowds every Sunday, or heard him debate intellectuals including George Bernard Shaw in the city's theaters and conference halls on the social issues of the day.